 Instagram: @sammieinhawaii

-Check out all the latest from Sammie at her Facebook page linked below!
+Check out all the latest from Sammie at her Facebook page!

 “Dancing is the Joy that comes from your Heart”, is Suzanne’s philosophy.
 As an avid world traveler, Suzanne has been fortunate to share her love of art & dance on most every continent.